pittcsc/Documents/Constitution.md

 ## XXV) By-Laws

-Pitt CSC has no additional by-laws.
+Pitt CSC officers must be present at the majority of Pitt CSC meetings and participate in at least one event (zero to offer, CSCHacks, SteelHacks, etc...) +[ATTENDANCE_CLAUSE]

+The President, Vice President, and Business Manager may choose to swap their roles at any time.
+Changes must be reported to SORC. +[SWAP_CLAUSE]

 ## XXVI) Amendments

-Amendments to this Constitution will be presented by an officer for a vote.
-For approval, an amendment must receive a two-thirds majority vote of approval from the board.
+Amendments to this Constitution may be presented by any active club member.
+For approval, an amendment must receive a 5/7 majority vote of approval from the board.
+Amendments must be voted on at the next upcoming meeting from when they are presented, but their implementation, if successful, may be differed to the next semester or academic year.
+Amendments cannot be passed when there is a vacancy. +[NEW_AMENDMENT_CLAUSE]

 All constitution additions, revisions and deletions must be reported to the SORC.